 This recipe is our vegetarian adaptation of Hoppin’ John, a southern dish traditionally served on New Year’s Day to bring good luck and wealth in the year ahead.
 The black-eyed peas, vegetables, and collards are simmered until saucy and fragrant.
 The stew is served over perfectly cooked white rice and alongside fluffy, rich cornbread.
-All these delectable elements cook simultaneously so that there is little work to do after your Suvie has finished cooking – a perfect meal to prep the night before and have ready the next night.
 This dish cooks up spicy, but you can omit the cayenne if you’re not a fan.
-The chili powder adds smokiness without adding too much extra heat.
 Even if you don’t prepare this dish on January 1st, we hope this meal will bring you great fortune any time of year.

 Vegetarian Black Eyed Peas and Collard Stew with Cornbread